 The most enduring piece of Disney World planning advice we offer is “GET THERE EARLY.”
 If you’re willing to get up at 6:00 a.m. to be at the parks when they open, but your friends don’t consider it a vacation unless they sleep until noon, then your planning strategies will be quite different.
-Sleep habits might impact when you visit (maybe you want to vacation when the parks are open later), where you stay (maybe you want to stay at a WDW hotel because that gives you earlier access to FastPass selections), or where you eat (it may be harder/easier to get dining reservations at various times of day).
+Sleep habits might impact when you visit (maybe you want to vacation when the parks are open later), where you stay (maybe you want to stay at a WDW hotel because that gives you earlier access to FastPass selections when offered), or where you eat (it may be harder/easier to get dining reservations at various times of day).

 Moral of the story: Find out when your friend woke up and got to the parks during their trip.
 If that’s different than what you might do, then plan accordingly.

 You’re staying at WDW for a different amount of time.